Permafrost/TundraTN/README.md

 // returns an object of type com.wm.app.tn.doc.BizDocType which, despite looking
 // like one, is not a normal IData document and therefore causes problems in
 // Flow services.
-For example, you cannot branch on fields in the faux document. tundra.tn.document.type:get($id, $name);
+For example, you cannot branch on fields in the faux document.
+// Nor does this service throw an exception of the document type does not exist. tundra.tn.document.type:get($id, $name);

 // Returns the parsing schema associated with the given Trading Networks document type.